syncfusion-content/blazor-docs/blazor/sankey/customization.md

 ---
 layout: post
-title: Customization for Blazor Sankey Component | Syncfusion
+title: Customization for Blazor Sankey Diagram | Syncfusion
-description: Explore various customization options available for enhancing the Blazor Sankey component with background style, layout, and orientation configuration.
+description: Explore various customization options available for enhancing the Blazor Sankey Diagram with background style, layout, and orientation configuration.
 platform: Blazor
 control: Sankey
 documentation: ug
 ---

-# Blazor Sankey Chart: Customization
+# Blazor Sankey Diagram: Customization

-The Blazor Sankey offers extensive customization options to tailor its appearance and behavior to your specific needs.
+The Blazor Sankey Diagram offers extensive customization options to tailor its appearance and behavior to your specific needs.
 This guide covers customizing the background, dimensions, orientation, and right-to-left (RTL) support.

 ## Setting Background

-You can customize the background of the Sankey Chart using the `BackgroundColor` and `BackgroundImage` properties.
+You can customize the background of the Sankey Diagram using the `BackgroundColor` and `BackgroundImage` properties.
 The `BackgroundColor` property allows you to set a solid background color for the chart.
 You can use any valid CSS color string, including hex codes, named colors, and RGB/RGBA values.
-The `BackgroundImage` property lets you set a background image for the sankey component.
+The `BackgroundImage` property lets you set a background image for the sankey diagram.
 Specify the URL or path to the image file.

 {% tabs %}
 {% highlight razor %}